gsilva2016/langchain-examples/ui-demos/medical-transcribe/README.md

 ### Install
 1. Gain access to [Llama3.2](https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct) group of models on Hugging Face.
 2. Ensure you add the huggingface access token `HUGGINGFACE_TOKEN=<HF_TOKEN>` in `.env`
-3. The installation is validated on Ubuntu 22.04,  Ubuntu 24.04, and Windows 11.
+3. The installation is validated on Ubuntu 24.04 and Windows 11.

 #### Linux
 ```